silnrsi/smith/tests/nodes/README.txt

 Node concepts, without a particular order
 -----------------------------------------

-about the node folder design:
- one for the source dir and one for the build dir? one for both?

 when finding a source dir:
  1. eliminate src files that do not exist anymore
  2. look in os.listdir or try os.stat